CACFP Administrative Manual Section 2.1

 Day Care Homes and Child Care Centers

 DCH providers and CC centers staff must collect and maintain documentation of enrollment from parents/guardians.
-Program regulations state that a child’s enrollment document must
+Program regulations state that a child’s enrollment document must:

-Be updated annually—the enrollment form is valid from the original date the parent/guardian signs the document until the end of the 12 month period (i.e., if a child enrolls on August 15, the enrollment form is valid from August 15 of the current year to August 31 of the following year).
+• Be updated annually—the enrollment form is valid from the original date the parent/guardian signs the document until the end of the 12-month period (i.e., if a child enrolls on August 15, the enrollment form is valid from August 15 of the current year to August 31 of the following year).

-Be signed and dated by the child’s parent or guardian.
+• Be signed and dated by the child’s parent or guardian.

-- Include information about each child’s normal days and hours of care and the meals the child usually receives while in care.
+• Include information about each child’s normal days and hours of care and the meals the child usually receives while in care.

-If a CC center or DCH maintains accurate, daily sign-in/sign-out sheets that identify the time a child arrives and leaves the center or home (as certified by the parent or authorized representative of the parent), enrollment forms do not have to state the normal days and hours that a child is in care or meals consumed at the center or home.
-For more information, please refer to MB CACFP-11-2017: Enrollment Documentation in CC Centers and DCHs located on the CACFP Bulletins web page.
-Emergency shelters, SA centers, and sites participating in the At-risk Afterschool Meals Component of the CACFP, are exempt
+If a DCH or CC maintains accurate, daily sign-in/sign-out sheets that identify the time a child arrives and leaves the center or home (as certified by the parent or authorized representative of the parent), enrollment forms do not have to state the normal days and hours that a child is in care or meals consumed at the center or home.
+Emergency shelters, school age centers, and sites participating in the At-risk Afterschool Meals Component of the CACFP, are exempt from the enrollment requirements.

 Adult Day Care Centers

-ADC centers must collect and maintain documentation of the enrollment of each adult.
+Adult Day Care (ADC) Centers must collect and maintain documentation of the enrollment of each adult.
 Enrollment documents for adults enrolled in ADC centers are valid from the time they are signed by the adult/adult household member and are valid so long as the adult participant is enrolled for care.
 The requirement to update enrollment documents annually does not apply to ADC centers.

 Program regulations state that an adult’s enrollment documentation must:

-- Record the age of each participant;
+• Record the age of each participant;

-Show that each participant under the age of 60 meets the functional impairment eligibility requirements (see Section 2.2); and
+• Show that each participant under the age of 60 meets the functional impairment eligibility requirements (see Section 2.2); and

-Record whether a participant resides in their own home or in a group living arrangement.
+• Record whether a participant resides in their own home or in a group living arrangement.

 Recordkeeping